In case you don’t know I’ve been facilitating Slow Yoga Retreats in Ubud, Bali now for over 10 years. They are my absolute passion. Without a doubt.

 Whilst being in this deeply restful state you effortlessly release tensions, strengthen your immune system, deeply nourish your nervous system, calm the mind and improve digestive and organ function.

-You can Click here to read more about Carole’s Rest and Rejuvenation Retreats.
+You can Click here to read more about Carole’s Slow Retreats.